Introduction

 To compute the cache entry signature, the injector server uses the following procedure:

-• Add a Digest header, containing a cryptographic hash of the response body;
+header, containing a cryptographic hash of the response body; - Add an

-• Add an X-Ouinet-Data-Size header, containing the length of the response body;
+header, containing the length of the response body; - Add a

-• Add a (response-status) pseudo-header, containing the HTTP status code such as 200 or 304;
+pseudo-header, containing the HTTP status code such as200

 The signature for a complete cache entry is generally added to an HTTP response message as an additional header.
 The variations of this protocol are described in detail in the Distribution section.